 If you feel that you have experienced either simple trauma or complex trauma in your history, this is incredibly important to address for your recovery.
-Relapse risk is very high if significant trauma is not dealt with.
+Untreated trauma highly increases the risk of relapse.
 When this happens, the person often feels incredibly shameful and like a failure to themselves.
 It is also common that these people experience a ‘blind-sided’ relapse in that they seemed to be doing very well and then everything fell apart quickly.

 The timing of addressing trauma in recovery is also important.
 If you are in an early stage of addiction treatment with repeated relapses, you should not explore the triggering narrative of your trauma until you can reach some basic sobriety.
 This is because the telling of your story often is hurtful, dysregulating, and triggering for more Fight-or-Flight responses.

 Another way of thinking about this is that people who enter any form of trauma therapy often feel worse for a time before they get better.
 We need you to feel pretty secure in abstaining from drug use when engaging in trauma therapy such that you don’t immediately fall back into your addiction as the therapy is just starting.